Company Seven.

 • Brightness (effective focal ratio

-• Spectral transmission (working with light in the visible and near IR, or deep into the ultraviolet)
+• Spectral transmission (working with light in the visible and near IR, or deep into the ultraviolet, or deeper into the IR)

 The determination of working magnification and resolution depends on many variables including the dimensions and resolution of the CCD or film camera.
 We invite you to contact us to let us help you choose a comprehensive suitable solution for your requirements.